 Vitamin E protects skin from cell damage and supports healthy skin growth.
 Foods high in vitamin E include almonds, avocado, hazelnuts, pine nuts and sunflower and corn oils.

 Skin needs moisture to stay flexible.
 Even mild dehydration will cause your skin to look dry, tired and slightly grey.
 Drink six to eight glasses of water a day - all fluids count towards your daily allowance, but water is the best.
 If you work in an office, keep a large bottle of water on your desk to remind you to drink.
 Herbal, caffeine-free teas are good too.
+For more ideas on how to increase your skin's hydration, we look to this study from UW Health!

 Don't be afraid of fat